| || |

 The numbers never cease to amaze me.
 How quickly they can turn on you; for the better or for the worse.
 10:00 am-ish today : BG: 319 Ketones: 3.9.
 Site was removed; cannula was kinked.
 Supposedly Joe had been in the 300s since 6am.
+I never checked in with him about his pre-breakfast number until now ( head hangs and shakes from side-to-side in shame ).
 New site was place.
 A "correction" of 2.3 units of insulin was given.
-How long will this last?" ~ Joe to me. and ahhh.
+How long will this last?" ~ Joe to me.

 BETA BUDDIES The "One-Eye"

 | SATURDAY, MAY 11, 2013

 I think I was pulling the "one-eye". you know.the middle of the night check "one-eye"?
 It is where I only open one eye so that I can traverse the walk to Joe''s room and sift through his d'' supplies to grab a blood sugar check, while tricking myself that I am still sleeping b/c one eye is closed.
 I think I was pullin'' the "one-eye" at 6:07am this morning as I stumbled back into my room.from Joe''s.
 Dave to me: "What are ya doin''?".
 Me: "Just checkin'' to make sure Joe was still alive.he

 My message to Joe''s school''s attendance line, which is manned by a friend, this morning (names have been changed for "privacy-sake" ): "Hi Lucy.
 Joe will not be at school today.
 He is still feeling under the weather.
 He will, however, be at the play again tonight as long as he doesn''t spike a fever.
 George ( Lucy''s son ) made a great monkey last night!".
 Joe''s school of fourth and fifth graders have been working diligently over the past several weeks to put on "The Wizard Of Oz".